 Generator, the ‘poshtel’ megabrand in Europe, launched their first Stockholm location in June and I was lucky enough to stay there last month, just weeks after it had opened.
 Spread over 11 floors, the building felt like it had previously been a hotel or something similar.
 There are 796 beds in 233 rooms, so Generator Stockholm is a big, vibrant hostel that benefits from being shiny, new and well-designed to suit fun, budget-minded travellers.

-And while you’re thinking about Stockholm, don’t miss my full city guide here
+And while you’re thinking about this city, check out my Stockholm city guide!

 Situated in the north of Stockholm, on the border of Norrmalm and Vasastan, the Generator hostel is an easy 10-minute walk from Central Station.
 This is where all the airport coaches (Flygbussarna) and trains (Arlanda Express) run from, so this makes your arrival in the Swedish capital super easy.

 The area is a mixture of business/residential.
 You’re definitely not in the centre of Stockholm’s buzz, but you’re not completely out of the way either.
-Further North, there are a number of local cafes and restaurants to explore in Vasastan (such as Cafe Pasca
+Further North, there are a number of local cafes and restaurants to explore in Vasastan (such as Cafe Pascal and vintage fika Konditori Valand), whilst closer to the hostel there are a number of options for budget eats (such as food courts K25 and Kungshallen).

 Personally, I quite liked being so close to Central Station and that the hostel’s location gave me a more varied experience of the city than if I had stayed on Sodermalm.
-It would definitely be good in you’re staying for more than two nights and want to do more than just party, or are planning to visit the huge royal park, Hagaparken
+It would definitely be good in you’re staying for more than two nights and want to do more than just party, or are planning to visit the huge royal park, Hagaparken, during your stay.

 I stayed in a 6-bed mixed dorm room which is the most basic room type they offer.
 They also have 6-bed women-only dorms and 4-bed dorms, I really liked my room and it was definitely one of the best hostel rooms I had stayed in.
 The rooms weren’t huge (although looking at the picture above, I may have been in a particularly small one) but with lots of communal space downstairs and a whole city to explore, you don’t want to spend too much time in the room anyway.